DenisGlushayev/ImagesRepo/README.md

 # ImagesRepo

-This is my solution to the interview task about Images gathering and loacl search.
+This is my solution to the interview task about Images gathering and local search by metadata.

 To run it locally please:
 - clone the repo locally